MCP Server Setup

 The simplest setup — one command:

-claude mcp add tinysystems-local mcp-server serve --namespace tinysystemsVerify it's connected:
+claude mcp add tinysystems mcp-server serve --namespace tinysystemsVerify it's connected:

 claude